-Essential Human Factors for Medical Devices
+Essential Human Factors for Medical Devices now in Europe AND USA

 Basic techniques & advanced theory for successful FDA submission